wvanheemstra/docs/skin/README.md

 Specs are written in CoffeeScript and parsed to JavaScript.

 ##<a id="Server"></a>Server
-You can use your own preferred web server.
+To start the web server, run 'node server.js' from within the /server folder.
+The site will then be accessible on http://\<your host>:\<your port number>

+The server will distinguish between client device types (e.g. desktop, mobile, tablet, tv etc), thanks to express-device.
+See [express-device](https://github.com/rguerreiro/express-device)

 ##<a id="License"></a>Licence
 (The MIT License)

-Copyright (C) 2013 Willem van Heemstra willem@vanheemstrasystems.com
+Copyright (C) 2013 van Heemstra Systems info@vanheemstrasystems.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: